Guy-kun/roomba/README.md

 Roomba
 ======
--Understanding the RoombaOpenProtocol aka ROI
+-Understanding the RoombaOpenInterface aka ROI

 -Enable communication between an web-enabled Android device and lower level circuitry, in this case an Arduino Uno µC over usb serial.